 By defining these digital finish lines first, you ensure that every report and dashboard you build is directly tied to what actually drives business growth.
 This strategic alignment is fundamental to measuring marketing effectiveness and proving your ROI.

-This strategic mindset is especially critical for those transitioning from Universal Analytics (UA).
-UA’s goal-tracking was fairly rigid and built around sessions.
-In contrast, Google Analytics 4 provides a user-focused "Conversions" model built on flexible events, allowing you to track a much wider—and more nuanced—range of important interactions.
+This strategic mindset matters most for teams who came from Universal Analytics (UA).
+UA’s goal-tracking was rigid and built around sessions.
+Google Analytics 4 uses a user-focused, event-based model, so you can track a much wider, more nuanced range of important interactions.

 Learning to connect your business strategy to these powerful new tracking capabilities is the first step toward mastering modern analytics.